RockoonTechnologies/PadCom/README.md

 # PadCom & PadComLib
-A Communication UI and Arduino library for controling the Arrow Flight Computer in Pad Configuration or controlling your own projects!
+A Communication UI and Arduino library for controlling the Arrow Flight Computer in Pad Configuration or controlling your own projects/devices!

 ![IDE PIC](https://i.imgur.com/Cn5pzh5.png)